 A common example of a SaaS application is a web-based email where you can send and receive email without having to manage feature additions to the email product or maintain the servers and operating systems that the email program is running on.

 Accounting, enterprise resource planning (ERP), customer relationship management (CRM), human resource management, invoicing, service desk management, and content management software can be delivered using this model.

 Infrastructure as a Service (IaaS)

-IaaS is the basic building blocks for cloud IT and typically provide access to networking features, computers (virtual or on dedicated hardware), and data storage space.
-With IaaS, you rent IT infrastructure—servers and virtual machines (VMs), storage, networks, operating systems through IP-based connectivity as part of an on-demand service.
+IaaS is the basic building block for cloud IT and typically provides access to networking features, computers (virtual or on dedicated hardware), and data storage space.
+With IaaS, you rent IT infrastructure—servers and virtual machines (VMs), storage, networks, and operating systems through IP-based connectivity as part of an on-demand service.

 Platform as a Service (PaaS)

 PaaS is the cloud computing service that supply an on-demand environment for developing, testing, delivering and managing software applications.
 PaaS removes the need for organizations to manage the underlying infrastructure (usually hardware and operating systems) and allow you to focus on the deployment and management of your applications.